Gastrointestinal Side Effects

 Information about diarrhea and treatments, including tips for managing diarrhea with dietary changes.

 Flatulence is the act of passing gas.
 It can be an uncomfortable side effect of cancer and its treatment.

 Colitis is inflammation of the colon that can be a side effect of immunotherapy.
-Symptoms of colitis include diarrhea, blood or mucus in stool, black or tarry stool, severe pain, and fever.
+Symptoms of colitis are diarrhea, blood or mucus in stool, black or tarry stool, severe pain, and fever.

 Loss of appetite is when you do not feel hungry, or you have no desire or interest in eating.
 This can be a side effect of some treatments for cancer or from the cancer itself.
 This handout offers tips for coping with a loss of appetite from cancer and cancer therapy.